 Unlike basketball or volleyball, running is a pretty low-maintenance sport.
 And although running doesn't require too much equipment, track athletes probably have a few pairs of sneakers in their gym bag, including track spikes.

-But not all track spikes are created equal.
+But not all shoes for sprinting are created equal.
 Learn what size spikes are best for sprinters and different races — plus how to avoid getting disqualified from your race.